alistairdunn1/gamInflu/Readme.md

 ### Create a gam_influence object

-Initializes the analysis object for your fitted GAM.
+Initialises the analysis object for your fitted GAM.

 ```r
 # Assuming your data has been prepared with year as factor